rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 2. You should see an output similar to the following.
 The above command has run a test suite for every `*.spec.js` file.
 The table generated in the terminal shows the code coverage.
 We're going to be focusing on the unit tests for now.
 ![test-run-locally](../images/exercise3/test-run-locally.png)

 2. Repeat the same process for `todolist-api` and verify that all the tests run.
-There are 2 Api test files: `todolist-api/server/api/todo/todo.spec.js` & `todolist-api/server/mocks/mock-routes.spec.js`
+If you have an ExpressJS server already running from previous exercise; you should kill it before running the tests.
+The `mocha` test suite will launch a dev server for running the tests.
+There are 2 Api test files: `todolist-api/server/api/todo/todo.spec.js` & `todolist-api/server/mocks/mock-routes.spec.js` for our API and the Mocks server.
 ```bash
 $ cd todolist-api
 $ npm run test